BlackSaltFish/understandinges6/manuscript/12-Proxies-and-Reflection.md

 This example uses an `ownKeys` trap that first calls `Reflect.ownKeys()` to get the default list of keys for the target.
 Then, the `filter()` method is used to filter out keys that are strings and begin with an underscore character.
 Then, three properties are added to the `proxy` object: `name`, `_name`, and `nameSymbol`.
 When `Object.getOwnPropertyNames()` and `Object.keys()` is called on `proxy`, only the `name` property is returned.
 Similarly, only `nameSymbol` is returned when `Object.getOwnPropertySymbols()` is called on `proxy`.
 The `_name` property doesn't appear in either result because it is filtered out.

-I> The `ownKeys` trap also affects the `for-in` loop, which calls the trap to determine which keys to use inside of the loop.
+> The `ownKeys` trap also affects the `for-in` loop, which calls the trap to determine which keys to use inside of the loop.

 ## Function Proxies with the `apply` and `construct` Traps